Introduction to MySQL super Privilege

 DatabaseName.TableName

-- Column Privileges: It implements to a table column but column or columns should be specified for every privilege used after GRANT keyword.
+• Column Privileges: It implements a table column, but columns or columns should be specified for every privilege used after the GRANT keyword.

-- Stored Routine Privileges: It implements to stored functions as well as procedures.
+• Stored Routine Privileges: It implements stored functions as well as procedures.

-- Proxy User Privileges: It applies proxy of one user for other one.
-All privileges of a proxy user already are delivered to the proxy user.
+• Proxy User Privileges: It applies proxy of one user for another one.
+All privileges of a proxy user are already delivered to the proxy user.
 We need to add PROXY after GRANT in the syntax ON root.

 Example of MySQL super Privilege